Monday 9th September

 In November 2018, the Charity’s CCTV was re-positioned to operate within the M27 corridor.
 New data collected by the Charity revealed this area to be representative of a large proportion of their incidents.
 The increase that HIOWAA has seen in the deployments of the three CCTVs now operated by the Charity could be partly attributed to this shift in location, but further analysis is required to confirm this.

 The Charity’s aircraft has also seen a significant increase of 31 per cent in incident responses for the same period.

 Director of Operations for HIOWAA, Nick Thuilliez, stated:

 “The arrival of our new trainee HEMS paramedics has allowed us to increase staffing levels for our CCTVs and dispatch desk so that, ultimately, we can respond to more patients in their hour of need.
 In addition, thanks to improved data, we have repositioned our vehicles closer to where they are most likely to be needed.
 As a life-saving charity, our patients are at the heart of every strategic decision we make.”

-HIOWAA celebrated its 12th birthday on 1st July this year, and has now responded to a total of 8,862 call-outs since beginning operations in July 2007.
+The Charity, which celebrated its 12th birthday on 1st July this year, has now responded to a total of 8,862 call-outs since beginning operations in July 2007.
 July 2019 was the Charity’s busiest month to date, with the crew responding to 244 incidents across the region.